Decoding Generalization from Memorization in Deep Neural Networks: Generalization to true labels via true training label subspaces in memorized models

-The results here are proof of principle that suggest the existence of subspaces which allow one to extract significantly high generalization performance on models trained with datapoints whose labels are shuffled to a remarkably high degree.
+The results here are proof of principle that suggest the existence of subspaces which allow one to extract significantly high generalization to true labels on models trained with datapoints whose labels are shuffled to a remarkably high degree.
 This has two implications.
 On the one hand, it demonstrates that models trained with very high label noise, surprisingly, retain the latent ability to generalize very well.
-On the other hand, it suggests that development of new techniques to identify favorable subspaces could help markedly boost generalization performance of models, whose training data is known to have label noise.
+On the other hand, it suggests that development of new techniques to identify favorable subspaces could help markedly boost generalization to true labels of models, whose training data is known to have label noise.

-Similar results were seen with respect to $Adam$ optimizer over the MLP layers trained on MNIST and CIFAR-10, and MLP trained on CIFAR-10 with $SGD$ optimizer as shown in Figure \ref{acc_sgd_angle2} with its respective class-wise PCA components available in Figure \ref{pca_sgd_angle2} in the Appendix.
-Results for model with regularization are shown in Figure \ref{acc_drop1_angle2} and \ref{acc_drop2_angle2} with its respective class-wise PCA components available in Figure \ref{pca_drop1_angle2} and \ref{pca_drop2_angle2}.

-The Appendix also describes a control experiment with MASC accuracies on a random initialization of the network (Section \ref{random}, as well as comparison with early stopping test accuracies (Section \ref{early}).
-We also have results corresponding to more models and datasets (Section \ref{additional}) and details of experiments for AlexNet-Tiny ImageNet (Section \ref{alexnet}).